 Address: Trondheim City Center

 The Trondheim Christmas market happens every December in the city center and is a magical event to experience.
-The traditional Christmas market is filled with Christmas food, crafts, and stalls filled with authentic decorations, home decor, and unique gifts.
+The traditional Christmas market is filled with food, crafts, and stalls with authentic decorations, home decor, and unique gifts.

 Step into a Norwegian fairytale with thousands of sparkling lights, sleigh rides, a Ferris wheel, and over 100 cultural events.
 Christmas in Norway is breathtaking, and the Christmas market in Trondheim keeps the magic in the air for children and adults.